ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-dropdown-list/readme.md

 Set `errorMessage` when selection is missing or invalid, and keep the list enabled so users can correct their choice.

+### Static vs live validation

+Use a static `errorMessage` when validation happens on submit (for example, after a form post or submit handler check).

+Use live validation when you want real-time feedback as users interact (for example, on change or blur).

+For more guidance, visit the [Error messaging guidance page](https://designsystem.ontario.ca/components/detail/error-messaging.html).

 ```mdx-code-block
 <Tabs
 	defaultValue="html"